Prince Harry honored with Pat Tillman Award for Service at The ESPYS

 “This award belongs to them, not to me,” Harry said from the stage of the Dolby Theatre in Hollywood.

-Tillman's mother, Mary Tillman, had criticized the network's choice of Harry, saying there are recipients working in the veteran community who would have been more fitting.
+Tillman's mother, Mary Tillman, had criticized ESPN's choice of Harry, saying there are recipients working in the veteran community who would have been more fitting.
 Harry thanked Tillman's widow, Marie, for her attendance and also acknowledged Mary Tillman.

 “Her advocacy for Pat's legacy is deeply personal and one that I respect,” he said.
 “The bond between a mother and son is eternal and transcends even the greatest losses.”

+Gleason received a standing ovation when he took the stage in a motorized chair and was kissed by former New Orleans Saints teammate Drew Brees.
+Gleason's voice was heard through special technology.
+His young son, Rivers, stood next to his father and held the trophy.

+“For me, this honor represents some encouragement and triumph for the families currently living with ALS, all the people living with disabilities or other illnesses,” he said.
+“I suppose if you have never experienced fear, isolation or suffering, you can roll your sanctified ass right out of here.”

-A'ja Wilson of the Las Vegas Aces won as best women's sports athlete.
+A'ja Wilson of the Las Vegas Aces won as best women's sports athlete and as best WNBA player.

 “It's crazy to think that a young girl that didn't even want to play basketball is now up in the running for even one ESPY,” she said in videotaped remarks.